awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

       sudo service iscsid status
       ```

-   1. If the status command doesn't return a status of *running*, then start the daemon using one of the following commands\.
+   1. If the status command doesn't return a status of *running*, start the daemon using one of the following commands\.

       For RHEL 5 or 6, use the following command\.